ckkyue/Theoretical-Validation-MCFM-W-Mass/README.md

 ```bash
 make -j256 ; export OMP_STACKSIZE=512000 ; ./mcfm input_Z.ini
 ```
-which you should replace input_Z.ini with the desired file.
+which you should replace input_Z.ini with the file that provides the input configuration.